Free shipping on all orders over ÂŁ50

 Limestone Pavements are a feature of Malham Cove and surrounding areas with the Clints (the blocks of limestone) and Grykes (the gaps) creating a unique wildlife habitat or micro-climate for rare wild flowers and ferns such as wood sorrel, Herb Robert, Green Spleenwort and Wall Rue

-A privileged position and a superb view
+A privileged position with a superb view – watching the sunrise creep up into the sky

 Angela x